Bonfida/solana-name-service-guide/sns-book/src/domain-name/registration.md

 # Registration

+> **Deprecated:** The `registerDomainName` function is being deprecated as it relies on the older Pyth smart contract on Solana, which is scheduled to be sunsetted at the end of May 2024.
+Please transition to using `registerDomainNameV2` for future domain registrations.

 Easily integrate SNS domain registrations into your applications using our SNS Widget React Component.
 See a default usage example below.
 You can also customize the widget to fit your unique needs.
 More information is available here: https://github.com/Bonfida/sns-widget/blob/main/README.md

 ```js